GS-Playground: A High-Throughput Photorealistic Simulator for Vision-Informed Robot Learning: Results

 \textbf{Qualitative Rendering Fidelity and Diversity.} Fig.~\ref{fig:rendering_visualization} presents a qualitative comparison between real and simulated renderings.
 The simulated renders exhibit a high degree of visual consistency with real camera images, preserving critical geometric features and surface details.
 Moreover, the scenes depicted span a diverse set of object types, materials, and configurations, demonstrating that our simulation system maintains a high level of visual consistency across varied setups, making it suitable for diverse training and evaluation scenarios.
-All experiments were conducted on Bridge-v2 dataset\cite{walke2023bridgedata}, on a device equipped with an NVIDIA RTX 3090 GPU.
-Without 3DGS pruning, the pipeline processes a single image within 5 minutes end-to-end.
-Excluding model checkpoint loading time, segmentation and inpainting take about 25 s per scene, AnySplat completes within 8 s, and SAM3D processes each object mask within 10 s, demonstrating a fast and computationally efficient workflow.
-Compared to the Bridge-v2 dataset, the generated Bridge-GS dataset enriches each asset via our pipeline with scene- and object-level 3DGS representations, object-level meshes, object poses, and camera intrinsics and extrinsics.
+All experiments were conducted on the Bridge-v2 dataset~\cite{walke2023bridgedata}.
+On an NVIDIA RTX 3090 GPU, the per-scene pipeline latency is within 5 minutes end-to-end before 3DGS pruning, while dataset-scale generation distributes pipeline stages across multiple GPUs.
+Compared to Bridge-v2, Bridge-GS enriches each asset with scene- and object-level 3DGS representations, object-level meshes, object poses, and camera intrinsics and extrinsics; Sec.~\ref{app:bridge_gs} provides additional dataset details.